 The Centers for Disease Control and Prevention requirement expands on a similar one announced late last month for passengers coming from the United Kingdom.
-The new order takes effect in two weeks.

 COVID is already widespread in the U.S., with more than 22 million cases reported to date, including more than 375,000 deaths.
 The new measures are designed to try to prevent travelers from bringing in newer forms of the virus that scientists say can spread more easily.